-Trauma: We focus on the discovery of therapeutic molecules that down regulate the host response to infection and injury.
+(2) The role of Erythropoietin (EPO) in the innate immune response to cerebral malaria and traumatic brain injury.
+She focuses on the discovery of therapeutic molecules that down regulate the host response to infection and injury.
 EPO was first described as a renal hormone that stimulates erythropoiesis.
-We have shown that EPO has neuroprotective, anti-inflammatory, synaptogenic, and immunomodulatory activities and promotes the recruitment of stem cells after injury.
-We are currently investigating the use of EPO derivatives as neuroprotective agents for possible clinical use in traumatic brain injury and other types of neurological injury.
+Dr. Cerami and colleagues have shown that EPO has neuroprotective, anti-inflammatory, synaptogenic, and immunomodulatory activities and promotes the recruitment of stem cells after injury.

 Erythropoietin and tissue protection.
 Michael Brines, Carla Hand (2012).
 Hemodialysis, When, How, Why.

 MD, Medicine, New York University Sschool of Medicine, 1994

 PhD, Immunology, New York University School of Medicine, 1993